Engine 2

 FDA CDS exemption rationale.

-Engine 2 is exempt from FDA premarket review under the 21st Century Cures Act, specifically section 3060(o)(1)(E), as implemented in the September 2022 FDA Clinical Decision Support Software Final Guidance and the December 2024 FAQ updates that softened enforcement on a few of the criteria.
+Engine 2 is exempt from FDA premarket review under section 520(o)(1)(E) of the Federal Food, Drug, and Cosmetic Act, codified at 21 U.S.C.
+360j(o)(1)(E), as amended by §3060 of the 21st Century Cures Act and implemented in the September 2022 FDA Clinical Decision Support Software Final Guidance and the December 2024 FAQ updates that softened enforcement on a few of the criteria.
 The exemption applies when four conditions are all met.

 Outputs are options, not automatic actions.